×

 We asked people how much they someone comfortably live on in the United States, they wrote:

 "The cost of living in the United States varies depending on the city and state you live in.
 In general, living costs in the US are usually high and rising.
 Rent, transportation, and food expenses tend to make up the largest portion of monthly expenses in most parts of the country.
 Healthcare in the US can also be expensive, particularly if you do not have access to employer-sponsored insurance.
-Utility costs, such as electricity and water, also need to be taken into account when budgeting for the cost of living," explained one expat living in United States.
+Utility costs, such as electricity and water, also need to be taken into account when budgeting for the cost of living," said one person in United States.

 Will I save money living in the United States?

 "Living in the United States may not necessarily save you money compared to living elsewhere due to the high cost of living in many parts of the country.
 However, the cost of living varies greatly from state to state and depending on location, some areas may offer a more economical lifestyle than others.
-Additionally, the United States offers various government programs and benefits that can help offset some of the costs associated with living in the country," said one person in United States.
+Additionally, the United States offers various government programs and benefits that can help offset some of the costs associated with living in the country," remarked one in United States.

 What is the average cost of housing in the United States?